probonopd/MiniDexed/README.md

 # MiniDexed ![](https://github.com/probonopd/MiniDexed/actions/workflows/build.yml/badge.svg)

 [Dexed](https://asb2m10.github.io/dexed/) is a FM synthesizer closely modeled on the famous DX7 by a well-known Japanese manufacturer.
-MiniDexed is a port to run it on a bare metal Raspberry Pi (without a Linux kernel or operating system). __Currently it is not functional yet.
+MiniDexed is a port to run it on a bare metal Raspberry Pi (without a Linux kernel or operating system). __This is a work in progress.
 Contributions are highly welcome.__

 ## TODO